Who We Are

 Iditarod Trail Invitational 2023

-In February, Miron Golfman is setting out on the historic Iditarod trail as a competitor in the Iditarod Trail Invitational (ITI).
-Miron’s effort on the ITI will be the second annual Ride To Endure campaign to continue bringing funds and awareness to the fight against ALS.
+In February of 2023, Miron set out on the historic Iditarod trail as a competitor in the Iditarod Trail Invitational (ITI).
+Miron finished in first place finish on the ITI, completing the second Ride To Endure campaign to continue bringing funds and awareness to the fight against ALS.

 One of the most challenging experiences on the planet, participants brave extreme physical, environmental and mental challenges as they travel along the historic Iditarod Trail on bicycle, foot or skis.
 Requiring self-sufficiency and the considerable resilience to make it through up to 30 frozen days and nights, the Iditarod Trail Invitational has built its reputation on notoriously inhospitable conditions and minimal outside support.
 In last year’s ITI, Miron was 3rd to McGrath.
 Committed to his training, Miron is now set on a competitive finish to Nome!